saurabhjain17/-6Companies30Days-/README.md

      13.Seat Arrangement in a SpiceJet Problem - Online OA February ‘22 14.Deletions to make an array divisible.
      15.Substrings containing all three Characters

+2. Goldman sachs

+      1.Max Points on a Line
+      2.Valid Square
+      3.Factorial with Trailing Zeroes
+      4.Number of Boomerangs (Similar to peacocks question) 5.Split Array into Sequences
+      6.Minimum Consecutive Cards to pick up
+      7.Count Good Triplets in Array (Profits in a Startup Question) 8.Maximum Points in Archery Competition
+      9.Initial Public Offering
+      10.People and Secret
+      11.Invalid Transactions in an EMI
+      12.All elements of a binary Search Tree 13.Rhombus Sums in a GRID
+      14.Nice Pairs in Array (OTT Platforms and John) 15.Good People based on Statements